Ortygia: History

-Ortigia, a small island just off the coast of Sicily, naturally lent itself to use as a fortified settlement due to its harbors and defensible position.
+A small island just off the coast of Sicily, Ortygia naturally lent itself to use as a fortified settlement due to its harbors and defensible position.
 Its size allowed it to support a substantial population even in antiquity.
-Consequently, the history of Ortigia is closely intertwined with the early development of Syracuse.
+Consequently, the history of Ortygia is closely intertwined with the early development of Syracuse.

 The island was first settled by the ancient Sicels before the arrival of Greek colonists in the 8th century BCE, who established Syracuse as one of the most important cities of Magna Graecia.
-Ortigia became the religious and political center of the city, hosting major temples, markets, and public buildings.
+Ortygia became the religious and political center of the city, hosting major temples, markets, and public buildings.
 During the Roman period, the island continued to be a significant urban center, although political and economic activity gradually shifted to the mainland.
-Over the centuries, Ortigia has remained a vital part of Syracuse, preserving a rich architectural and cultural heritage from its Greek, Roman, Byzantine, and later medieval periods.
+Over the centuries, Ortygia has remained a vital part of Syracuse, preserving a rich architectural and cultural heritage from its Greek, Roman, Byzantine, and later medieval periods.